 This week.
 It’s been fast and slow.
 All the moments a bit underwhelming but when added up they seemed to ball up into one big overwhelming.

-George’s words were a reminder of that sweet invitation from the Lord.
-To come sit at His table.
+But I remember my Lord.
+That He invites me to come to His table.
 We don’t have to awkwardly wonder where we will sit or if there is room.
 We don’t have to consider if we are wanted.

 We trust in the sincerity of His invitation.